-- The student must be pursuing a major or minor in one of the Department of Film, Theatre, and Creative Writing emphases. - The student must have successfully completed 70 hours toward the degree. - The student must have successfully completed 12 upper division hours. - The student must have a minimum GPA 2.00 overall and in the major. - The student must have completed the following core courses (or the equivalent if the student transferred from another university) in the emphasis area:

-Film: FILM 1305, 1310, 2466, 3456 (and 1 elect.)
+- The student must be pursuing a major or minor in the Film program. - The student must have a minimum GPA 2.00 overall and in the major. - Undergraduate students must have completed the following core courses (or the equivalent if the student transferred from another university) in the emphasis area: FILM 1305, 1310, 2466, or obtain permission from the instructor to enroll in an internship.